Get All the Dirt

 Because dahlias are vigorous and produce so much growth – both stems and flowers, and clumps of underground tubers – in a single season, they need fertile, well-drained soil.
 When planting in garden beds, consider adding some compost to supply nutrients and improve drainage.
 In containers, start with any balanced commercial potting soil.
 Adding a slow release fertilizer to feed your plants all season is an easy way to ensure sufficient nutrients for a great display.
 Pelleted Osmocote is a good fertilizer.

-Plant outdoors when all danger of frost has past, night temperatures are in the 50s and the soil is warm, about 55-60 degrees.
-We plant dahlias about the same time our tomatoes go in the ground.
+Plant outdoors when all danger of frost has past, night temperatures are in the mid to high 50s and the soil is warm, about 60 degrees.
+A good rule of thumb is to plant dahlias about the same time tomatoes go in the ground.
+Dahlia tubers planted too early in cold, moist soil are prone to rot.
 If your tubers arrive before the soil is warm enough in your area, feel free to get a jump on the season and start them indoors.

 Examine your clumps and trim off any dried up tubers or ones that are dangling loosely.
 These won't support the plant's development.
-Find the cut off stem.
-Plant this facing up.
+Find the cut-off stem from the prior year and plant this facing up.
 The eyes, or sprouting points, are located around the collar, where the stem attaches to the tubers.
 Look for little bumps – these are the eyes.
 Sometime the eyes are are hard to find and they are more obvious in some varieties than others.
 Don't worry if you can't see them.
 Place the clump so those eyes (or the collar area) is about 4-5” below the soil level.

 Cover the tuber clump with soil but don’t water.
 The existing soil moisture in most outdoor sites is enough to nudge the dahlias to wake up.
 If planting in dry potting soil, water once to moisten soil and then wait for sprouts to emerge.
 This typically take 2-3 weeks, but can take up to 5, or even 6, weeks.
 If planting in a container, be sure to choose a pot with drainage holes in the bottom.
 In all but the driest of situations, resist the urge to provide more water as tubers in overly moist soil can rot.
 If your dahlias haven't sprouted in 3 weeks, give them a bit more water.
 Nudge, nudge.